 Stabilizing the Macroeconomy with Labor Market Policies

-This study argues that aggregate demand management policies alone (which have traditionally been used to stabilize economies) may not be effective in this crisis and argues that they should instead be implemented alongside labor market policies such as work sharing programs.
+This study argues that aggregate demand management policies alone (which have traditionally been used to stabilize economies) may not be effective in the current crisis and argues that they should instead be implemented alongside labor market policies such as work sharing programs.
 The use of active labor market policies was critical during the global financial crisis of 2008.
-While the U.S. economy underwent a slow recovery despite the most aggressive fiscal and monetary policies pursued since the Great Depression, the German economy, by contrast, having implemented active labor market policies such as the Working Time Account, experienced a prompt recovery process.
+While the U.S. economy underwent a slow recovery despite the most aggressive fiscal and monetary policies pursued since the Great Depression, by contrast the German economy, having implemented active labor market policies such as the Working Time Account, experienced a prompt recovery process.

 To begin with, we focus on the cyclicality of the share of labor income, that is, the moving correlation between the GDP growth rate and the share of labor income, as a measure of stability in the labor market.
 If the labor income share exhibits counter-cyclical movement in the business cycle, we can interpret that the labor market is stable.
-On the other hand, if it shows a pro-cyclical movement, it implies that some stabilizing policy measures are required.
-We divided the entire period into three sub-periods: the pre-1997 East Asian economic crisis (period 1), the time between 1997 and the 2008 global financial crisis (period 2) and the post-2008 crisis (period 3).
-First, we found that in Korea, the share of labor income is mostly countercyclical, excepting a very short period between 1993 and 1997.
-Second, the share of labor income in the manufacturing sector was pro-cyclical in period 2 but exhibited counter-cyclical movement during other two sub-periods.
-Third, the share of labor income in the service sector exhibits procyclical movement in periods 1 and 2 and counter-cyclical movement in period 3.
-The counter-cyclicality of the labor income share in the overall economy seems to be led by the service sector, since the service sector’s moving correlation is located below that of the manufacturing sector.
+On the other hand, if it shows a procyclical movement, it implies that some stabilizing policy measures are required.